Navigating Motherhood Again: A Guide for Second-Time Moms

 How I Support You Through Being a Second-Time Mom

 Navigating motherhood with more than one child is a complex and highly personal journey.
 I know your experience is shaped by your first parenting journey, your current family dynamics, and your individual emotional landscape.
 There's no single blueprint for "perfect" multi-child parenting.
-Instead, I offer a collaborative and empowering space to explore your challenges, celebrate your strengths, and develop strategies that truly resonate with your family's needs.

 • Regulating Your Nervous System